garrison0/raymarchingfundamentals/docs/intro.md

 <img width="100%" src="https://wallisc.github.io/assets/Moana/Diagram2.png" />

-Here's the kicker: since distance functions are mathematically defined, you can procedurally generate all kinds of distance functions to render all kinds of cool, abstract shapes.
+Ray marching possesses one unique advantage: since distance functions are mathematically defined, you can procedurally generate all kinds of distance functions to render all kinds of cool, abstract shapes.

 :::tip Confused?